Feral Cat Program

 We are currently focusing our Feral Cat Program on 2 sites.
 Firstly in the locality of Sunny Harbour Cat Rescue which takes in primarily Lochgelly, Cowdenbeath, Lochore and Ballingry but also other towns surrounding Lochgelly.

-Ballingry in particular has an enormous issue with stray and feral cats and as such are trying to focus our attentions on a particularly bad area of Ballingry where we estimate a colony of approx 50 -60 cats in total over 2 streets whilst also working to TNR others in sporadic areas around these towns.
+Ballingry in particular has an enormous issue with stray and feral cats and as such are trying to focus our attentions on problem areas some as bad as 50 -60 cats in total over 2 or 3 streets whilst also working to TNR others in sporadic areas around these towns.

-With the assistance of one of our volunteers Moira and her team based in West Lothian we are currently tackling a massive TNR project throughout the Grangemouth, Falkirk and surrounding areas.
-Our current focus in this project is around the site of a very large Recycling Plant in an industrial location.
+We are currently working to get an enormous colony under control that has grown so far out of control you can see genetic mutations in the colony including many cats with shortened legs and small stature.
+Our current focus in this project is around the site of a very large, sprawling Recycling Plant in an industrial location.
 The site owners are great in that they are happy for the cats to remain on site as their home and many of the workers already feed the cats on site and are happy to remain their caretakers.
-The cats here are working cats and they are most definitely doing their job as workers have never so much as seen a rat!
-Not many recycling plants could probably say that however this one in particular has estimated colony numbers of 40 -60 cats.
+The cats here are working cats and they are most definitely doing their job keeping the rats out of the area!
+This one in particular has estimated colony numbers of 40 -60 cats.

 It is a vast sprawling location and there are lots of very heavy machinery such as JCB’s, forklifts and balers for the cats to manoeuvre and not all of them are lucky to have long lives but they are content and for many that is all they have ever known.
-We took over this site around June 2016 neutering roughly 1-2 cats per week but there are still many more to be caught at this location and then efforts will need to continue throughout the industrial area.
+We took over this site in June 2022 neutering roughly 1-4 cats per week but there are still many more to be caught at this location and then efforts will need to continue throughout the industrial area.